-In North Africa, lowtemperature geothermal waters for direct use have been utilized successfully in Tunisia where hot water intended for irrigation is cooled down in greenhouses thus allowing production of quality products. such as cucumbers and melons, mainly for export to Europe (Figure 6).
-In 2014, the total area heated in geothermal green-houses in Tunisia had reached 244 ha, making it one of the largest producers in the world from geothermally heated greenhouses.
+In North Africa, low-temperature geothermal waters for direct use have been utilized successfully in Tunisia where hot water intended for irrigation is cooled down in greenhouses thus allowing production of quality products, such as cucumbers and melons, mainly for export to Europe (Figure 6).
+In 2014, the total area heated in geothermal greenhouses in Tunisia had reached 244 ha, making it one of the largest producers in the world from geothermally heated greenhouses.
 Extensive use of geothermal water for bathing can be added to this as an important cultural habit with roots stretching back some thousands of years.
-Direct use of geothermal energy is also recorded for Algeria, and Morocco has been exploring for geothermal resources, but Tunisia provides the example for the other countries of North Africa to follow (Ben Mohamed, 2015).
+Direct use of geothermal energy is also recorded for Algeria, and Morocco has been exploring for geothermal resources.
+Tunisia provides the example for the other countries of North Africa to follow (Ben Mohamed, 2015).

-FIGURE 6: A geothermal green house in Tunisia, the hot water flows through plastic pipes at the ground surface energy consumption in 2017 coming from geothermal energy (Ragnarsson, 2018).
-Direct use plays the most important role here with more than 90% of houses in the country heated by geothermal energy, 12 months of the year.
-Other uses include greenhouses, farming, fish industry, snow melting, swimming pools, etc., but even so only a fraction of the potential is used.
-Electrical production from geothermal power plants has increased rapidly in the last 3 decades, amounting to about of the total 27% electrical production in 2017 (Ragnarsson, 2018).
-With the Theistareykir power plant in N-Iceland coming on
+FIGURE 6: A geothermal green house in Tunisia, the hot water flows through plastic pipes at the ground surface most important role here with more than 90% of houses in the country heated by geothermal energy, 12 months of the year.
+Other uses include greenhouses, fish farming, industry, snow melting, swimming pools, etc., but even so only a fraction of the potential is used.
+Electrical production from geothermal power plants has increased rapidly in the last 3 decades, amounting to about 30% of the total electrical production in 2018 (Orkustofnun, 2019).
+With the Theistareykir power plant in N-Iceland coming on line in 2017-2018, the total installed capacity reached about 754 MWe (Figure 7).